MehrbodBlade/Code-Encryption/README.md

 ## Usage

-1. **Prepare Your Lua Files**:
+1. **Prepare Your Code Files**:
-    - Place the Lua files you want to encrypt or decrypt in the `input` directory.
+    - Place the Code files you want to encrypt or decrypt in the `input` directory.

 2. **Run the Script**:
     ```bash